shrobonbharui/Alarm_Clock_FE_Project/README.md

          2. Minutes (0-59)
          3. Seconds (0-59)
          4. AM/PM selection
-  Once the user sets the desired time and clicks the "Set Alarm" button, the alarm is set.
+  Once the user sets the desired time and clicks the "Submit" button, the alarm is set.
  ###  Delete Alarm :-
-  When the user clicks the "cleare" button, then alarm is removed without triggering any alerts.
+  When the user clicks the "Clear Alarm" button, then alarm is removed without triggering any alerts.
   # Technologies Used

     1.HTML
     2.CSS